fuffr/docs.fuffr.com/00_Introduction_to_Fuffr.md

 ## Fuffr Documentation

-Start developing cool apps for the Fuffr Cover!
+Start developing cool apps for Fuffr!
 Here you will find tutorials and examples to get you going.

 Current release of Fuffr is targeted for iOS devices.
 Android support will follow.